NUWCDIVNPT/stig-manager/docs/installation-and-setup/securing.rst

   You must secure and assess your deployments in compliance with your individual or organizational security requirements.
 The discussions below are educational.
 Encouragement to do things a particular way does not constitute advice that overrides your specific requirements.

-The STIG Manager application can be orchestrated several ways, each with unique security requirements.
+The STIG Manager application can be orchestrated several ways, each with unique security requirements and goals.
 We know many deployments must comply with the Application Security and Development STIG - commonly known as the ASD.
 Therefore we have organized this section around ASD requirements, to provide guidance for those tasked with securing and assessing STIG-compliant STIG Manager deployments.

 .. note::
   The ASD assesses many application components, and application governance, using a single checklist of 286 checks (as of V5R1).
 Unfortunately, the current ASD provides limited guidance if you're using modern security technologies such as Single Sign On, OpenID Connect, OAuth2 authorization, and containerization.
 If you are required to complete an ASD assessment, we encourage focusing on the spirit of the checklist until it is updated or re-imagined.